 The following data was observed on the OpenWeb network across major news publishers between November 2nd-November 3rd.

-OpenWeb’s quality conversation platform helps top publishers like AOL, Salon, Fox News, MarketWatch, and more host healthy and civil discussions between readers.
+OpenWeb’s quality conversation platform helps top publishers like AOL, Salon, Fox News, MarketWatch, and more host healthy and civil discussions between readers with our user generated content platform.
 With razor-thin margins determining the winner of the presidential race, it’s no surprise that readers were glued to their favorite news sites, eagerly waiting for updates.

 We carefully monitor the trends in our Partners’ communities, and on Election Day 2020 we observed a few notable ones.
 Below, we’re outlining two of our biggest takeaways for you that we know so far.

-1. Faced with Slow News, Users Turned to UGC
+1. Faced with Slow News, Users Turned to A User Generated Content Platform (UGC)

 As news updates were slow to trickle throughout Election Night, with little hope of any definitive results, users headed to the comments section en masse, looking for something to engage with.